ousatov-ua/current-dotfiles/README.md

 Use from ./other/fonts/

-Inconsolata is the best for now
+Victor mono is the best for now (Kitty)

 `brew tap homebrew/cask-fonts`